What is a Lasting Power of Attorney?

-Where a Will makes provision for your finances after you are gone, a Power of Attorney (POA) allows you to appoint someone to step into your shoes and make decisions on your behalf, if you are unable to in future.
-These powers can stay in place even if you lose your ability to make decisions yourself, allowing your attorneys to ensure that everything continues to run smoothly for you, whatever happens.
+A Lasting Power of Attorney, or LPA, is a legal document that allows you to choose someone to make decisions on your behalf during your lifetime.
+The people appointed to look after your affairs are called the Attorneys.
+These powers will stay in place even if you lose your ability to make decisions yourself, allowing your attorneys to ensure that everything continues to run smoothly for you, whatever happens.

 There are two types of Lasting Power of Attorney:

 A property and finance LPA lets your appointed Attorney make decisions about your property and money, including paying your bills, selling your property, and collecting your benefits or pension.